Routesetters Code of Conduct

 d) Refrain from the use of profane, insulting, harassing, or otherwise offensive language or behavior in the conduct of their duties.

 8. Avoid Conflicts of Interest.
-Routesetters shall endeavor to create the field of play in the interest of fairness for all competitors and should always act to uphold the integrity of competition.
+Routetsetters shall endeavor to create the field of play in the interest of fairness for all competitors, and should always act to uphold the integrity of competition.
 For example, in the conduct of their duties at and for USA Climbing events, routesetters shall:

 a) Respect, demonstrate and promote impartiality;

 b) Not share information regarding routesetting or the routes/boulders created (if such information is intended to be confidential based on the rules of the competition), with any competitor, coach or other third party that may put at risk the integrity of the field of play;